moesabi/myrepo_comp383/README.md

 # Assembling the Longest Contig and Running BLAST+ Search
 Parse the file containing contigs in FASTA format and count the number of contigs longer than 1000 bp and then calculate the total assembly length and write the results to the log file.
+The neccesary tools to run this are, Python and Biopython.

  ```python